cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ## How can I get a free in-person consultation?

-All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review) at 505 Barton Springs Rd., 78704.
+All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review) at 505 Barton Springs Road., 78704.

 There are two ways to sign up for your free 20 minute in-person consultation: